Identification of Causal Diffusion Effects Under Structural Stationarity: The Proposed Methodology

-I begin by defining the average causal diffusion effect for the treated (ACDT).
-I will show in Theorem~\ref{biascorrect} that the proposed bias-corrected estimator is unbiased for the ACDT.
-The formal definition is given as follows.
+To describe a general bias-corrected estimator, we begin by defining the average causal diffusion effect for the treated (ACDT).
+We will show in Theorem~\ref{biascorrect} that the proposed bias-corrected estimator is unbiased for the ACDT.
+The formal definition is as follows.

 This is the average causal diffusion effect for units who received the higher level of the treatment.
 This quantity could represent the causal diffusion effect of hate crimes for counties in a higher risk neighborhood, i.e., $d^H\%$ of neighboring counties had hate crimes in month $t$.